polterguy/phosphorusfive/plugins/extras/p5.http/README.md

 Exchange the above invocation to *[p5.http.put-file]* if you wish to use PUT the file instead.

 The above _"put-file"_ and _"post-file"_ invocations, will not read the files into memory, before they're transmitted to your HTTP endpoint.
 But rather, copy the stream directly from disc to the request stream.
 This allows you to transfer huge files, without exhausting your server's resources.
+These two
+Active Events does not take any type of **[content]** argument, but rather a **[filename]**, expected to point to a file, you are legally allowed to read, according to the authorization for your user, invoking the Active Events.

 ## MIME support for POST and PUT